About One-Day Events

 Tie Breaking Procedures

 Tie-Breaks will be done by USGA scorecard match.
 The last 9 holes will be considered holes 10-18, the last 6 holes will be holes 13-18, the last 3 holes will be holes 16-18 and the last hole will be hole 18.
 In the case that players are still tied after the 18th hole, the winner will be determined by lot.
+The Women's division will pay net first then gross, since these are net competitions.

 Entries, Tee Times and Results